ricklove/cad-extract/README.md

 - [x] Cell Column and Row should work for multiple neighbor connections
 - [ ] Top Header Cell does not get full column span
+- [ ] Handle Duplicate Rows because of split cells with markthrough line

 ## License